-4 Super-Useful New AdWords Features You Need to Try
+4 Super-Useful New Google Ads Features You Need to Try

-Google just unleashed a gang of new AdWords features to help you improve performance in every cranny of your paid search campaigns.
+Google just unleashed a gang of new Google Ads (formerly known as Google AdWords) features to help you improve performance in every cranny of your paid search campaigns.

 Today, I’m going to run through everything you'll need to know to implement these super-useful changes throughout your account.